Thursday, July 7, 2016

 As with the other ‘historical’ records we’ve already referred to, Berossus’ record:

-1. no longer exists.
+1. No longer exists.
 We have a “Latin translation of an Armenian translation of a lost Greek copy of Eusebius who quotes from Polyhistor who cites Berossus.”

-2. starts with Babylon (of course) as the birthplace of mankind.
+2. Starts with Babylon (of course) as the birthplace of mankind.

-3. includes an account of a fish that came out of the water by day and stood on two feet like a man, and talked out of a man’s head below its fish-head.
+3. Includes an account of a fish that came out of the water by day and stood on two feet like a man, and talked out of a man’s head below its fish-head.
 Berossus' story also includes minotaurs, centaurs, horses with dogs' heads, and other weird tales.

-4. omits several Babylonian kings, some of whom had significant reigns;
+4. Omits several Babylonian kings, some of whom had significant reigns;

-5. differs significantly from other records, such as Ptolemy’s canon, as to the length of reign of those kings.
+5. Differs significantly from other records, such as Ptolemy’s canon, as to the length of reign of those kings.

 Yet historians treat Berossus' record like it’s the Constitution.

 Here’s the problem with the 587/586 date.
 The date when Cyrus the Great conquered Babylon – 539 B.C.E. – is set in stone.
 There is no scholarly disagreement about it.
-It is based not only on Ptolemy’s canon, but on the histories recorded by DiodorusAfricanus, and Eusebius.
+It is based not only on Ptolemy’s canon, but also on the histories recorded by DiodorusAfricanus, and Eusebius.

 Cyrus freed the Jews within two years after conquering Babylon.
 If Babylon conquered Jerusalem in 586, that means the Jews were in captivity for only about 48 years.